 In principle, the CALVENDO minimum retail prices can be changed, however, only in exceptional cases.
 Should production and distribution costs rise or fall dramatically, CALVENDO reserves the right to adjust minimum prices.
 A price change of this kind might affect the suggested retail price for products that are already on the market.

-The minimum price depends on the product type (and therefore the number of pages) as well as on the product's ISBN (that is, on the main distribution area):
+The minimum price depends on the product type (and therefore the number of pages) as well as on the product's ISBN (that is, on the main distribution area).
+Note: The minimum prices are recommended retail prices (RRP) to the trade.
+Minimum retail prices, price levels and retail prices may fluctuate according to the market situation.

 |Main distribution area: Germany, Austria (German ISBN)||Distribution area: other euro area, e.g. France (UK ISBN)||Main distribution area: UK (UK ISBN)||Distribution area: USA (UK ISBN)|